FAQ

 6. Consider checking and replacing filters more often during heavy pollen seasons or in regions with significant air particulates.

 Standard capacity filters tend to be thinner and less dense.
 They work well in typical office settings or places with fewer airborne contaminants.
 However, these filters must be changed more often because they fill up quickly.
-While they can capture larger particles, they are generally less efficient at capturing smaller ones, like dust mites and pollen, than high-capacity filters.
+While they can capture larger particles, they’re generally less efficient at capturing smaller ones, like dust mites and pollen, than high-capacity filters.

 A MERV (Minimum Efficiency Reporting Value) filtration rating is a standard that measures the effectiveness of air filters in capturing particles of different sizes.
 This rating, developed by the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE), ranges from 1 to 20, with higher values indicating a greater ability to trap smaller particles.